-That pursuant to Section 104D of the Resource Management Act, I recommend the application to replace a beach cottage and associated earthworks on Lot 10 DP 5620 be granted.
+That pursuant to Section 104B of the Act, I recommend the application to replace a beach cottage and associated earthworks on Lot 10 DP 5620 be granted subject to conditions.

 8. CONDITIONS

 If the Committee grant the application, I recommend the following conditions be imposed: